BlueBrain/neurodamus/docs/architecture.rst

 The user can specify the number of ranks to target using the `--num-target-ranks` flag in the CLI of neurodamus.
 The default value is 40.
-The allocation dictionary, containing the assignment of gids to ranks per each population, is then saved to the `allocation.pkl.gz` file in a pickled gzipped format.
+The allocation dictionary, containing the assignment of gids to ranks per each population, is then saved to the `allocation_r#_c#.pkl.gz` file in a pickled gzipped format.

-Now that the `allocation.pkl.gz` has been generated, the user can load it in the main simulation and use it to load balance the simulation.
+Now that the `allocation_r#_c#.pkl.gz` has been generated, the user can load it in the main simulation and use it to load balance the simulation.
 The user can do this by using the `--lb-mode=Memory` flag in the CLI of neurodamus.
 During the execution Neurodamus will check if the amount of ranks used in the simulation is the same as the amount of ranks used in the dry run.
 If the amount of ranks is different, the user will be prompted to run a new dry run with the new amount of